Swash: Management

 The swash zone is highly dynamic, accessible and susceptible to human activities.
 This zone can be very close to developed properties.
 It is said that at least 100 million people on the globe live within one meter of mean sea level.
 Understanding the swash zone processes and wise management is vital for coastal communities which can be affected by coastal hazards, such as erosion and storm surge.
-It is important to note that the swash zone processes cannot be considered in isolation as it is strongly linked with the surf zone processes.
+The swash zone processes cannot be considered in isolation as it is strongly linked with the surf zone processes.
 Many other factors, including human activities and climate change, can also influence the morphodynamics in the swash zone.
 Understanding the wider morphodynamics is essential in successful coastal management.

 Construction of sea walls has been a common tool to protect developed property, such as roads and buildings, from coastal erosion and recession.
 However, more often than not, protecting the property by building a seawall does not achieve the retention of the beach.
 Building an impermeable structure such as a seawall within the swash zone can interfere with the morphodynamics system in the swash zone.
 Building a seawall can raise the water table, increase wave reflection and intensify turbulence against the wall.
 This ultimately results in erosion of the adjacent beach or failure of the structure.
 Boulder ramparts (also known as revetments or riprap) and tetrapods are less reflective than impermeable sea walls, as waves are expected to break across the materials to produce swash and backwash that do not cause erosion.
 Rocky debris is sometimes placed in front of a sea wall in the attempt to reduce the wave impact, as well as to allow the eroded beach to recover.

 Understanding the sediment transport system in the swash zone is also vital for beach nourishment projects.
 Swash plays a significant role in transportation and distribution of the sand that is added to the beach.
 There have been failures in the past due to inadequate understanding.
 Understanding and prediction of the sediment movements, both in the swash and surf zone, is vital for the nourishment project to succeed.